-Over time, the share price increases, so does the value of your initial investment.
+Over time, share prices increase, so does the value of your initial investment.
 This is called capital growth and is important in helping your investment increase in value over time.
 In addition, regular income payments or dividends are paid by listed companies from profits.
 This gives you an ongoing income stream.
-Not only that, but as a company's share price is increasing, so are the dividends, because the dividends payable are calculated as a percentage of the value of the company.
+Not only that, but as a company's share price is increasing, so can the dividends, because the dividends payable are calculated as a percentage of the value of the company.

 Things to consider

 The risks of investing in shares

 There are two main risks associated with shares but fortunately both of these can be managed:

 - The price of any particular share can fall unexpectedly and dramatically without much or any notice, however, the practice of diversification can lessen this risk.
 So if one does fail, the value of your overall portfolio should only be affected slightly.
 For more information please refer to the relevant fact sheet titled Investment Risk and Return